boundlessgeo/sdk/docs/getting-started.md

 ### Create a new store with the map reducer.

-After the imports add a new reducer:
+After the imports add a store with the `SdkMapReducer`:
 ```javascript
 const store = createStore(combineReducers({
   'map': SdkMapReducer,